SystemRDL/systemrdl-compiler/docs/dev_notes/rdl_spec_errata.rst

 * "foo" --> bit slice [5:5]
 * "bar" --> bit slice [4:3]

-To illustrate this issue, UVM requires that the explicit bit positions of each slice be provided when defining them in the model (https://verificationacademy.com/verification-methodology-reference/uvm/docs_1.2/html/files/reg/uvm_reg-svh.html#uvm_reg.add_hdl_path)
+To illustrate this issue, `UVM requires that the explicit bit positions of each slice be provided when defining them in the model. <https://verificationacademy.com/verification-methodology-reference/uvm/docs_1.2/html/files/reg/uvm_reg-svh.html#uvm_reg.add_hdl_path>`_
 One cannot simply provide a list of slice strings to the UVM register model.

 **Resolution:**